A Tour of the Metropolitan Museum of Art – MET

 - This photograph shows the Gallery of Statues (Sala Delle Statue) at the Vatican, taken over 150 years ago.
 James Anderson (1813–1877) made this photograph in the 1850s using an albumen print from a glass negative.
-Today this view at the Gallery of Statues which is part of the Vatican Museum has not changed substantially, most of these statues from 150 years ago can be seen in modern photographs of this gallery.
-The Gallery of the Statues holds various important statues, including Sleeping Ariadne, the bust of Menander and The Chiaramonti Caesar.
+Today this view at the Gallery of Statues, which is part of the Vatican Museum, has not changed substantially, most of these statues from 150 years ago can be seen in modern photographs of this gallery.
+The Gallery of the Statues holds various famous statues, including Sleeping Ariadne, the bust of Menander, and The Chiaramonti Caesar.

 - Gardner’s Photographic Sketchbook of the War

 - This photograph by Timothy O’Sullivan shows a view of Union Army soldiers lined up in their morning guard mount in front of the camp.
-Behind the formation, soldiers are scattered among the tents and huts with the barrel chimneys, across the slope of the hill of the encampment.
-This photograph is titled Guard Mount, Head-Quarters Army of the Potomac and was one of the pictures in Gardner’s Photographic Sketch Book of the Civil War, Vol. II, American, 1865–1866.
+Behind the formation, soldiers are scattered among the tents and huts.
+The barrel chimneys appear across the slope of the hill of the encampment.
+This photograph is titled Guard Mount, Head-Quarters Army of the Potomac, and was one of the pictures in Gardner’s Photographic Sketch Book of the Civil War, Vol. II, American, 1865–1866.